qinyizhang/BayesianKernelTesting/README.md

 on posterior inference with fixed theta value.
 - PreCompile_stanmodel.py precompiles the stan models needed for posterior inference which will save computational time.
 - 2DGaussian_part1.py and 2DGaussian_part2.py are files to reproduce the results in the project for the 2 dimensional Gaussian experiment.
-They are to be used in the SLURM batch processing system by
+They are to be used in Slurm by
 calling:
 ```
 sbatch SLURM_2DGaussian_part1.sh